Skip to main content

 TNA testimonial: Kelly-Ann Sweeney

-About my transition from trainee nursing associate (TNA) to qualified nursing associate (NA)
+About my transition from Student Nursing Associate (SNA) to qualified Nursing Associate (NA)

 Critical Care is unique in that my time on the unit was supernumerary during my two years' training.
 When transitioning over to NA on my first day, I was to be treated as a newly qualified preceptor, supernumerary before supervision and then lone working.
 My colleagues were very welcoming.